Governance of the Canada Energy Regulator – Mandate, Roles and Responsibilities

 The Lead Commissioner is responsible for the business and affairs of the Commission.
 For integrated impact assessments between the Impact Assessment Agency and the CER, the Lead Commissioner is consulted by the Minister of Environment and Climate Change on the review panel’s terms of reference.
 At least one member of the review panel is appointed by the Agency from a roster of CER Commissioners, on the recommendation of the Lead Commissioner.

-The Deputy Lead Commissioner supports the Lead Commissioner in their duties, in particular related to governance and leadership, and acts as the Lead Commissioner in the event that the Lead Commissioner is absent, unable to act, or if there is a vacancy in that office.
+The Deputy Lead Commissioner supports the Lead Commissioner in their duties, particularly those related to governance and leadership and acts as the Lead Commissioner in the event that the Lead Commissioner is absent, unable to act, or if there is a vacancy in that office.

 The Lead Commissioner leads the Commission to ensure effective delivery of the Commission’s legislated mandate and responsibilities.
 In particular, the Lead Commissioner: